When to Worry About Diarrhea in Adults: Warning Signs to Know

 Severe Abdominal Pain

-Severe, persistent abdominal pain could indicate serious conditions such as appendicitis, bowel obstruction, diverticulitis, ischemic colitis, or a perforated bowel.
+Severe, persistent abdominal pain could indicate conditions such as appendicitis, bowel obstruction, diverticulitis, ischemic colitis, or a perforated bowel.
 Pain that is sharp, stabbing, or progressively worsening requires immediate evaluation.
-If the pain is localized to one specific area, particularly the lower right abdomen, or if you cannot find a comfortable position, seek emergency medical care.
+Pain accompanied by a rigid abdomen, inability to pass gas, severe gas and bloating, or vomiting could indicate a surgical emergency.

 Duration of Symptoms

 For adults, diarrhea lasting more than three days without improvement warrants a call to your healthcare provider.
-If diarrhea continues for a week or more, medical evaluation becomes urgent, as prolonged diarrhea increases the risk of dehydration and nutritional deficiencies.
+If diarrhea continues for a week or more, medical evaluation becomes urgent.
+Additionally, if you're experiencing more than six loose bowel movements per day, or if the frequency is increasing rather than decreasing, this suggests a more severe condition.

 Inability to Keep Fluids Down